hugovicfortman/scenery/README.md

 # Scenery

-A dynamic 3D environment loader built with Webpack 5 + TypeScript + Jest + Sass + ESLint + Threejs.
+A dynamic 3D environment loader using three.js and typescript.

+This project which can also be used as a boilerplate is built with Webpack 5 + TypeScript + Jest + Sass + ESLint + Threejs.

+## Table of Contents
+ - Installation
+     - Step By step
+     - Bundle
+ - How it Works
+ - Usage
+ - Creating Your Own Arenas
+ - Loading New Arenas

 ## Installation:

 #### Step By Step
  1. Clone the repository using

         git clone https://github.com/hugovicfortman/scenery.git

  2. Navigate into the scenery folder using `cd scenery`

  3. Install the dependencies using `npm i`

  4. Start the project using `npm start`

-####
+#### Bundle
 You can simply paste this into your terminal

     git clone https://github.com/hugovicfortman/scenery.git